AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-2/README.md

 ## Directory to store all the files

-Create a directory to store all the necessary certifications and config files.
+Start by creating a directory to store all the certificates and configuration files that will be generated throughout this setup.

 ```sh
 mkdir k8s-files